Icinga/icinga2/doc/04-configuration.md

 In either way of choosing the right strategy you should additionally check the following:

-* Are there any specific attributes describing the host/service you could set as `vars` custom attributes?
+* Are there any specific attributes describing the host/service you could set as `vars` custom variables?
 You can later use them for applying assign/ignore rules, or export them into external interfaces.
 * Put hosts into hostgroups, services into servicegroups and use these attributes for your apply rules.
 * Use templates to store generic attributes for your objects and apply rules making your configuration more readable.